ChaiBapchya/books/README.md

 2. 7 ahbits of highly influential people
 3. Memorization - How to Develop a Brilliant Memory Week by Week
 4. Checklist Manifesto
+5. clear your clutter with feng shui paradox of choice
 ### Business / Leadership
 1. option b
 2. power of moments